rmachaal/nc-news-app/README.md

 A frontend user interface designed to interact with my News API, available [here](https://github.com/rmachaal/News-API-Project).

-Northcoder's News serves as a social news aggregation, web content rating and discussion website.
+Northcoders' News serves as a social news aggregation, web content rating and discussion website.
 It features articles categorised into topics, each with user-curated ratings derived from upvotes and downvotes through the API.
 Users can also contribute comments about specific articles.

 ## Deployed App